 Inc. - Incomplete may be given in cases where work has been satisfactory up to the last three weeks in the semester.
-Work not made up within the first half of the semester after the student returns to college automatically becomes a failure unless special extension of time is granted by the instructor and Dean of Faculty.
+Work not made up within he first half of the semester after the student returns to college automatically becomes a failure unless special extension of time is granted by the instructor and Dean of Faculty.
+W - Official withdrawal during the first four weeks of the